PapersOfMathieuNls/phd-thesis/01_intro.md

 Earlier versions of the work done in this thesis have been published in the following papers:

-1. Abdelwahab Hamou-Lhadj, **Mathieu Nayrolles**: A Project on Software Defect Prevention at
-Commit-Time: A Success Story of University-Industry Research Collaboration.
-Proceeding of the 5th International Workshop on Software Engineering Research and Industrial Practice, co-located with the International Conference on Software Engineering pp. 24-25.
+1. Abdelwahab Hamou-Lhadj, **Mathieu Nayrolles**: A Project on Software Defect Prevention at Commit-Time: A Success Story of University-Industry Research Collaboration.
+Proceeding of the 5th International Workshop on Software Engineering Research and Industrial Practice, co-located with the International Conference on Software Engineering 2018, pp. 24-25.

 2. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj: CLEVER: Combining Code Metrics with Clone Detection for Just-In-Time Fault Prevention and Resolution in Large Industrial Projects.
 Proceeding of the International Conference on Mining Software Repositories 2018.

 3. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj: Towards a Classification of Bugs to Facilitate Software Maintainibility Tasks.
-Proceedings of the 1st International Workshop on Software Qualities and Their Dependencies 2018, Co-located with the International Conference on Software Engineering 2018, pp. 25-32.
+Proceeding of the 1st International Workshop on Software Qualities and Their Dependencies 2018, Co-located with the International Conference on Software Engineering 2018, pp. 25-32.

 4. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj, Sofiène Tahar, Alf Larsson: A bug reproduction approach based on directed model checking and crash traces.
 Journal of Software: Evolution and Process 29(3) (2017).

 5. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj: BUMPER: A Tool for Coping with Natural Language Searches of Millions of Bugs and Fixes.
-International Conference on Software Analysis, Evolution and Reengineering 2016: 649-652.
+International Conference on Software Analysis, Evolution and Reengineering 2016, pp. 649-652.

 6. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj, Sofiène Tahar, Alf Larsson: JCHARMING: A bug reproduction approach using crash traces and directed model checking.
-International Conference on Software Analysis, Evolution and Reengineering 2015: 101-110. **Best Paper Award**.
+International Conference on Software Analysis, Evolution and Reengineering 2015, pp. 101-110. **Best Paper Award**.

 The following papers were published in parallel to the aforementioned publications.
 While they are not directly related to this thesis, at the same time, they are not completely irrelevant, as their topics include crash report handling and quality oriented refactoring of service based applications.

 7. Abdou Maiga, Abdelwahab Hamou-Lhadj, **Mathieu Nayrolles**, Korosh Koochekian Sabor, Alf Larsson: An empirical study on the handling of crash reports in a large software company: An experience report.
-International Conference on Software Maintenance and Evolution 2015: 342-351.
+International Conference on Software Maintenance and Evolution 2015, pp. 342-351.

 8. **Mathieu Nayrolles**, Eric Beaudry, Naouel Moha, Petko Valtchev, Abdelwahab Hamou-Lhadj: Towards Quality-Driven SOA Systems Refactoring Through Planning.
-International Multidisciplinary Conference on e-Technologies 2015: 269-284.
+International Multidisciplinary Conference on e-Technologies 2015, pp. 269-284.

+9. Korosh Koochekian Sabor, **Mathieu Nayrolles**, Abdelaziz Trabelsi, Abdelwahab Hamou-Lhadj: An Approach for Predicting Bug Report Fields Using a Neural Network Model.
+Accepted to ISSRE-IDEAR 2018.

 In addition, we seized the opportunity to disseminate the best practices discovered from our extensive investigation of software ecosystems in several books aimed at practitioners.
 Appendices of this thesis list the open-source systems that have been studied for our works.

-9. **Mathieu Nayrolles** (2018).
+10. **Mathieu Nayrolles** (2018).
 Angular Design Patterns. (pp. 178).
 Packt Publishing.

-10. **Mathieu Nayrolles**, Rajesh Gunasundaram, Sridhar Rao (2017).
+11. **Mathieu Nayrolles**, Rajesh Gunasundaram, Sridhar Rao (2017).
 Expert Angular. (pp. 454).
 Packt Publishing.

-11. **Mathieu Nayrolles** (2015).
+12. **Mathieu Nayrolles** (2015).
 Magento Site Performance Optimization. (pp. 92).
 Packt Publishing.

-12. **Mathieu Nayrolles** (2015).
+13. **Mathieu Nayrolles** (2015).
 Xamarin Studio for Android Programming: A C# Cookbook. (pp. 298).
 Packt Publishing.

-13. **Mathieu Nayrolles** (2014).
+14. **Mathieu Nayrolles** (2014).
 Mastering Apache Solr.
 Inkstall Publishing. (pp. 152).
 Inkstall Publishing.

-14. **Mathieu Nayrolles** (2013).
+15. **Mathieu Nayrolles** (2013).
 Instant Magento Performance Optimization How-to. (pp. 56).
 Packt Publishing.

 Finally, the work presented in this thesis also attracted media-coverage for its impact at Ubisoft, one of the world largest video game publisher.
 A google search for "commit+assistant+ubisoft" yields more than 114,000 results at the time of writing.
 Here is a curated list of the most interesting press articles.

-15. Sinclair, B. (2018).
+16. Sinclair, B. (2018).
 Ubisoft’s “Minority Report of programming” - GamesIndustry.
 \url{https://www.gamesindustry.biz/articles/2018-02-22-ubisofts-minority-report-of-programming}.

-16. Maxime Johnson.
+17. Maxime Johnson.
 (2018).
 Jeux videos : reunir les chercheurs et les créateurs - Techno - L’actualite.
 \url{http://lactualite.com/techno/2018/02/23/jeu-video-reunir-les-chercheurs-et-les-createurs/}

-17. Condliffe, J. (2018).
+18. Condliffe, J. (2018).
 AI can help spot coding mistakes before they happen. - MIT Technology Review.
 \url{https://www.technologyreview.
 com/the-download/610416/ai-can-help-spot-coding-mistakes-before-they-happen/}

-18. Matt Kamen.
+19. Matt Kamen.
 (2018).
 Ubisoft’s AI in Far Cry 5 and Watch Dogs could change gaming - WIRED UK.\url{http://www.wired.co.uk/article/ubisoft-commit-assist-ai}

-19. Kenneth Gibson.
+20. Kenneth Gibson.
 (2018).
 STEM SIGHTS: The Concordian who uses AI to fix software bugs - Concordia News.
 \url{http://www.concordia.ca/cunews/main/stories/2018/04/10/stem-sights-concordian-who-makes-bug-free-software.html}

-20. Ryan Remiorz.
+21. Ryan Remiorz.
 (2018).
 Concordia develops tool with Ubisoft to detect glitches in gaming software - Financial Post.
 \url{http://business.financialpost.com/pmn/business-pmn/concordia-develops-tool-with-ubisoft-to-detect-glitches-in-gaming-software}

-21. The Canadian Press.
+22. The Canadian Press.
 (2018).
 Concordia partners with Ubisoft to detect glitches in gaming software - The Globe and Mail.
 \url{https://www.theglobeandmail.com/business/technology/article-concordia-partners-with-ubisoft-to-detect-glitches-in-gaming-software/}

-22. Cyrille Baron.
+23. Cyrille Baron.
 (2018).
 Commit Assistant, l’IA qui aide les développeurs de jeux - iQ France.
 \url{https://iq.intel.fr/commit-assistant-lia-qui-aide-les-developpeurs-de-jeux/?sf184907379=1}

 In these publications, the work presented in this thesis is referred to as _commit-assistant_ which is the internal implementation of CLEVER (Chapter 7).